github-user-en/PublicKB/AI/Computer Vision - Machine Vision/03-ModelBuilding/Computer Vision Models/CLIP, Dall-E.md

 3. The two embeddings are compared to determine whether they are in sync.
 As such, CLIP was trained to learn & represent visual concepts from natural language supervision (i.e., the associated text caption/description).
 CLIP can be applied to any visual classification benchmark by simply providing the names of the visual categories to be recognized.

+## CLIP Achievements
+1. It demonstrated that scaling a simple pre-training task is sufficient to achieve competitive zero-shot performance on a great variety of image classification datasets.
+	- The pre-training task it scales is that of image-caption association.
+Previously, this contrastive approach was adopted by ConVIRT, but was limited to the field of medical imaging.
-This approach helps OpenAI address some critical weaknesses in the AI ecosystem:
+2. This approach helps OpenAI address some critical weaknesses in the AI ecosystem:
 	1. Leveraging contrastive learning, the model learn 1 embedding representation for an object's  textual and visual representation.
 	2. This allows the model to generalize well over several benchmarks, which measure varied vision aspects.
 For instance,
 		1. ObjectNet checks a model’s ability to recognize objects in many different poses and with many different backgrounds inside homes; while
 		2. ImageNet Rendition and ImageNet Sketch check a model’s ability to recognize more abstract depictions of objects.
+3. Gathering the data to train CLIP proved to be much simpler, since they uses an abundantly available source of supervision: the text paired with images found across the internet.
+As such, they didn't need human labelers to create this dataset, and dataset preparation proved to be cheap.

+## CLIP Training approach
+1. OpenAI scraped the internet for images-text pairs.
+2. These image-text pairs were used by OpenAI to